Seattle's Child

 Your guide to a kid-friendly city

-Ice cream, etc.: Family guide to frozen treats around Seattle
+Family guide to Ice cream, Gelato and frozen treats around Seattle

 On a hot day, eating something sweet and frozen is a pure pleasure.
 Seattle doesn’t have that many hot days, but it does have a delightful array of frozen treat options to enjoy when the sun does start beating down.
 Whether you are reconnecting with your kids after picking them up from day camp, or taking a pit stop between weekend play activities, these times over ice cream are great moments to bond and chat with older kids.
 With little kids, it’s just fun to watch them get blissfully sticky.
 Here are some favorite spots in different neighborhoods.